0xJamesBong/evil-twitter/evil-twitter-expo/README.md

 ## Features

 - **Tweets**: Create, view, retweet, quote, and reply to tweets
-- **Weapons System**: Buy weapons from the shop and use them to attack/heal tweets
+- **Weapons System**: Buy tools from the shop and use them to attack/support tweets
 - **User Profiles**: View user stats, weapons, and profile information
 - **Real-time Updates**: Zustand state management for reactive UI
 - **Dark Theme**: Beautiful dark theme optimized for mobile